 A PN Junction is a semiconductor block consisting of P-type and N-type material joined together to form a useful structure.
 Here, holes are majority carriers in p-type and electrons are majority carriers in n-type.

-A two terminal semiconductor device formed by the junction of p-type and n-type semiconductor material which allows flow of electric current in only one direction and blocks the electric current in opposite direction is known as PN junction diode.
+A two-terminal semiconductor device formed by the junction of p-type and n-type semiconductor material which allows the flow of electric current in only one direction and blocks the electric current in opposite direction is known as PN junction diode.

 BIASING OF PN JUNCTION

-When positive potential is applied to the p-type and negative potential is applied to the n-type then it is said to be forward biased.
+When a positive potential is applied to the p-type and negative potential is applied to the n-type then it is said to be forward-biased.

-When negative potential is applied to the P-type and positive potential is applied to the N-type, then the it is said to be reverse biased.
+When a negative potential is applied to the P-type and positive potential is applied to the N-type, then it is said to be reverse biased.

-When PN junction is reverse biased, the negative potential on the P-side causes the holes to be attracted towards the negative terminal of the battery.
+When the PN junction is reverse biased, the negative potential on the P-side causes the holes to be attracted towards the negative terminal of the battery.
 Similarly, the electrons on the N-side are attracted towards the positive terminal.
 As a result, the size of the depletion width is increased which in turn increases the barrier potential.
-With the increase in depletion width and significant increase in barrier potential there is no possibility of flow of current across the junction due to majority charge carriers.
-But there is flow of current across the junction due to minority charge carriers.
-This current is known as reverse current or drift current.
+With the increase in depletion width and a significant increase in barrier potential, there is no possibility of flow of current across the junction due to majority charge carriers.
+But there is the flow of current across the junction due to minority charge carriers.
+This current is known as reverse current or drifts current.